"This is a giant robot saga the same way Twin Peaks was a cop show."

 Unusual Euphemism: One episode mentions thermal expansion in several different scenarios.
 One of these scenarios involves Shinji hearing Asuka and Misato giggling and talking about touching each other while at a hot spring.
 Shinji looks down and complains about "thermal expansion".

-You'll be saying this to Gendo quite a bit.
+You'll be saying this to Gendou quite a bit.
 Shinji does in the manga but not in the anime.

 Asuka actually inverts this in End Of Evangelion when she realizes her mom's soul is in Unit 02.
 She sees it as her mom protecting her in battle.

-White Mask of Doom: Several of the Angels have what look like white masks with little more than eyeholes.
+White Mask of Doom: Several of the Angels have what looks like white masks with little more than eyeholes.

 Working with the Ex: This applies to Kaji and Misato, who was none-too-pleased when she found out that Kaji would be staying with NERV after delivering Asuka and Unit 02, and lashed out at him at nearly every chance she got afterwards.
 The bickering led Ritsuko to comment that they sounded like an old married couple.